ACC hires Northwestern AD Phillips as new commissioner

 A person with knowledge of the situation told AP that Phillips agreed to a five-year contract.
 The person spoke on condition of anonymity because the ACC had not released terms of Phillips’ deal.

-The ACC announced Swofford’s retirement in June, though he was to continue in the job until a successor was named and to aid the transition.
+The ACC announced Swofford’s retirement in June, though he was to continue in the job until a successor was hired and to aid the transition.

 The 72-year-old Swofford became commissioner in 1997 of a very different ACC, which had only nine members at the time and remained basketball-focused.
 Swofford eventually led the ACC through multiple waves of expansion to form a 15-team conference stretching along nearly the entire Eastern Seaboard and west into Kentucky and Indiana.